niplav/site/masturbation_and_attractiveness.md

 <!--
 TODO: Read:
-/usr/local/doc/unread/attractiveness/cross_cultural_agreement_in_facial_attractiveness_preferences_coetzee_2014.pdf
 /usr/local/doc/unread/attractiveness/maxims_or_myths_of_beauty_langlois_et_al_2000.pdf
 -->

 One possible criticism of the above experiment could be that no clear method of establishing of whom to approach was used.
 This is a fair criticism, since attractiveness is a subjective evaluation criterion.
-However, one must also consider that subjective judgements of attractiveness correlate strongly both within cultures as well as cross-culturally.<!--TODO: citation here-->
+However, one must also consider that subjective judgements of attractiveness correlate strongly both within cultures as well as cross-culturally (see [Coetzee et al.
+2013](./doc/masturbation_and_attractiveness/cross_cultural_agreement_in_facial_attractiveness_preferences_coetzee_2014.pdf "Cross-Cultural Agreement in Facial Attractiveness Preferences: The Role of Ethnicity and Gender")).

 Another possible method would have been to approach people completely randomly, which would have reduced bias significantly.
 However, it